pascal-felique/NNCV/README.md

 # 5LSM0: Neural Networks for Computer Vision

-We have used the Fast-SCNN model architecture for training semantic segmenation on the Cityscapes dataset.
+We have used the Fast-SCNN model architecture for training semantic segmentation on the Cityscapes dataset.

 This repository contains the modifications and training scripts that were used for training the models.